PhiAgent/News-App/README.md

 1. JS Library/Framework: React
 2. Ways of Interaction:
-  a.
-By mouse
+  * By mouse
-  b.
-By keyboard
+  * By keyboard
-  c.
-By screenReader(Application fully navigable using a screenReader)
+  * By screenReader(Application fully navigable using a screenReader)
 3. Architectural Pattern: MVC
 4. Integration with a PostGreSQL database hosted on Heroku that allows create, read, update and delete options via RESTful API's
 5. Usage of over 5 MUI components